Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Proof of Theorem

 \subsection{Lattice Neighborhood Convergence implies Graph Neighborhood Convergence}

-Our goal in this section is to show that convergence of lattice neighborhoods implies convergence of graph neighborhood, i.e., Lemma~\ref{local-lattice-cv} implies \eqref{main-lemma-kl-2}.
-For this purpose, it is enough to demonstrate that for any constant \(r > 0\), there exists a corresponding constant \(R > 0\) such that the lattice neighborhood of radius \(R\) fully contains the graph neighborhood of radius \(r\).
+It is enough to demonstrate that for any constant \(r > 0\), there exists a corresponding constant \(R > 0\) such that the lattice neighborhood of radius \(R\) fully contains the graph neighborhood of radius \(r\).
 The main idea behind the proof is to show that any path of a given length remains confined within a bounded distance in the lattice.
 To establish this result, we adapt a technical lemma from \cite{van2021local}, originally developed to analyze local limits of geometric random graphs.
-This adaptation allows us to rigorously account for the interplay between path lengths and lattice geometry within the context of the Kleinberg model.